feli-flitzberg/FerretOS/README.md

 10. Install the bootloader: `bootctl --esp-path=/boot --entry-token=os-id --no-variables --make-machine-id-directory=no install && rm -fv /boot/loader/random-seed`
 11. Install the kernel and initrd: `kernel-install --esp-path=/boot --entry-token=os-id add 6.11.7 /usr/lib/modules/6.11.7/vmlinuz`
 23. Run the following xorriso command: `xorriso -as mkisofs -o ~/ferretos-1.iso -iso-level 3 -r -D --for_backup -J -joliet-long -V "FERRETOS" -P "CONFIDOWORKS" -p "<your name here>" -append_partition 2 0xef $PWD/boot.img -appended_part_as_gpt -e --interval:appended_partition_2:all:: -no-emul-boot $PWD`

-O: direct them to check the command line passed to the kernel. it has to have rootwait (if we don't build it into the kernel directly), and they should remove the root line to prove our entire design.
-- TODO: maybe we should make all of this a script? could be a lot of work though, especially to verify that the root node exists, has the correct partitions available, AND isn't just /dev/null or something else being passed maliciously. (you just know they'll try to blame us if they're bad actors or just dumb.)
 --->

 ## Changes